-How to protect yourself from ransomware infections?
+How to protect yourself from ransomware infections

 Suspicious and/or irrelevant emails should not be opened.
-Any attachments (or links) present in suspect mail - must never be opened, as these files are the origin of a potential infection.
-It is advised to only use official and verified download sources.
-Software should be activated and updated using functions/tools, provided by legitimate developers.
+Any attachments (or links) present in suspect mail must never be opened, as these files are the origin of a potential infection.
+You are advised to use only official and verified download sources.
+Software should be activated and updated using functions/tools provided by legitimate developers.

 Don't worry, you can return all your files!